 You probably know international coffee chains like Starbucks Coffee and Tully’s Coffee.
 However, Japanese coffee chains such as Doutor Coffee, Komeda’s Coffee, and Renoir are also very trendy.

 You will get cappuccinos, café lattes, hot coffee, iced coffee, and a variety of other items such as tea, juice, sandwiches, and snacks in these coffee chains.
 A cup of coffee will cost 250 yen to 500 yen.

 These shops are very cozy and clean, which lets their customers relax, and some people even bring their laptops to work while enjoying coffee.

 These coffee shops will be a good option if you want a quick break while on vacation.

-Specialty Coffee Shops
+Specialty Coffee Shops in Japan

 The increasing popularity of local, small, and independent coffee businesses is a recent trend in Tokyo.

 These places have different aesthetics and usually range from tiny shops with a few chairs to mid-sized establishments with eye-catching wallpapers.